 I enjoy and have experience working with couples of all sexual and gender orientations, relationship types (including ethical non-monogamy), cultural backgrounds, and with couples in which a partner is a sex worker.

-My passion for studying the most effective and heartfelt ways of working with couples has led me to advanced training with Dr. Sue Johnson, author of Hold Me Tight and Love Sense, and Dr. Rebecca Jorgensen.
+My passion for studying the most effective and heartfelt ways of working with couples has led me to advanced training with Dr. Sue Johnson, author of Hold Me Tight and Love Sense, Dr. Rebecca Jorgensen and Dr Stan Tatkin’s Psychobiological Approach to Couples Therapy.
 I am a member of the International Centre for Excellence in Emotionally Focused Therapy.